specklesystems/speckle-docs-OLD/deep-dives/decomposition.md

 ## Preamble

-Good morning everyone in the @Speckle_Insider!
 The previous post covered the new [base Speckle object](https://discourse.speckle.works/t/core-2-0-the-base-object/782).
 This one covers an equally important concern, namely how Speckle deals with the structure and composition of design data.

 ## Blobs and Trees